Nominations for the 2018 award have closed.

-The Batterham Medal is an Early Career Award for a graduate engineer who has achieved substantial peer/industry recognition for his/her work in the past five years.
+The Batterham Medal is an Early Career Award for a graduate engineer who has achieved substantial peer/industry recognition for their work in the past five years.
 The Academy administers the award on behalf of the Group of Eight Deans of Engineering and Associates.

 The award consists of a medal (The Batterham Medal) and a cash prize of $5000.